 Before Risall can retort, there's a snikt as triple knuckle claws spontaneously emerge from Ayral's gauntlets.
 I peer to the side and see the tips of kusarigama blades beneath his wrists.
 I can only imagine what else his shape shifting delta gauntlets can do.

 The veterans and elites adopt battle stances and R-Lance's hands fly onto the hilts of his sickles.
 I pat my pockets and confirm my dagger.
 A barrage of red beams soar through the leaves and there's distant howls of pain.

 "Ayral with me!
 Everyone else hold!"
 Bynor shouts as werewolves barrel in from the distance.

 Bynor explodes into a sprint with Lozia low by his sides and Ayral tails him.
 The werewolves seem to be coming from directly in front of us.
 Florilen and Rarken move from their posts to our front.
 I glance at Risall, Sera-Faye and Loratia.
-Judging from their teeth grinding and far too tense bodies, Ayral is right.
+Judging from their teeth grinding and overly tense bodies, Ayral is right.
 These three aren't ready for battle.
 R-Lance on the other hand is relaxed, but wary.
 He's already accustomed to battle.

 Bynor and Ayral descend upon the werewolves.
 Lozia hacks and slashes as the claws of Ayral rip and shred at the werewolves.
 They quickly dispatch all of the werewolves and Bynor points behind us with a grunt.